 What is the Showstopper Challenge 2019?

-What would you do if you were given the chance to perform or present on the national stage at The BTEC Awards 2019?
-Perhaps you’d run a fashion show, or demonstrate a robot you have built, or run a live competition to a captive audience via an app you created?
-This year’s Showstopper Challenge, we are opening the doors to submissions beyond Performing Arts - we want to see entries from all BTEC subjects.
+What would you do if you were given the chance to perform or present on the national stage at The BTEC Awards, Thursday 4th July 2019?
+Perhaps you’d run a fashion show, demonstrate a robot you have built, or run a live competition to a captive audience via an app you created?
+For this year’s Showstopper Challenge, we are opening the doors to submissions beyond performing arts - we want to see entries from all BTEC subjects.

 This year's theme is: